prince-dev007/wordle-game/README.md

 # Wordle Game

 This is a simple implementation of a Wordle-like game using HTML, CSS, and JavaScript.
 The game allows players to guess a 5-letter word within a limited number of attempts, receiving feedback on each guess.
+Read More about Wordle Game on Vercle: https://devopsden.io/article/vercel-wordle

 ## Features